eformsignen/eformsignen.github.io/help/chapter4.rst

 **⑥ Tooltip Text**

-If you hover mouse over a component, the description you entered in the tooltip text will be displayed.
+If you hover mouse over a field, the description you entered in the tooltip text will be displayed.
 In the eformsign app, this will be displayed at the top center of the keypad.

 .. note::